craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

   - Reconstructs trade details for existing positions
   - Applies consistent exit rules to both new and existing positions

+### Architecture Overview

+The strategy follows a broker-agnostic design pattern:

+1. **Strategy Layer**: Contains trading logic but no broker-specific code
+2. **Broker Interface**: Defines methods required by the strategy
+3. **Broker Implementation**: (e.g., TastytradeBroker) implements the interface for a specific platform
+4. **API Layer**: Handles direct communication with the brokerage API

+This separation allows the strategy to be used with different brokers by simply implementing a new broker class that conforms to the expected interface.

 ### Setup Instructions

 1. **Dependencies**: